 Tips for Feeding Cosmos Plants

-So when does cosmos need fertilizer?
+So when do cosmos need fertilizer?
 Whether you plant your seeds in six-packs inside before the last frost date or you seed it directly in the garden, cosmos plants can use a small amount of fertilizer as soon as they are planted.

 Choose a fertilizer specifically made for blooming plants, which will have a low nitrogen count.
 Mix the minimum amount into the soil when planting seeds, and avoid feeding them for the rest of the season.

 Fertilizer for cosmos planted in containers is a little more crucial.
-Because of the small amount of soil available for roots to feed from, these plants need to be fed a bit more frequently.
+Due to the small amount of soil available for roots to feed from, these plants need to be fed a bit more frequently.
 Sprinkle a half teaspoon of blooming plant fertilizer on the soil around each plant and water it into the soil.
 Repeat this feeding once every three to four weeks until the end of the flowering season.
 If your plants start to slow down on the flower production, cut back on the fertilizer for a couple of weeks to see if new flowers appear, then adjust your fertilizer schedule accordingly.